climatescope/climatescope.org/app/_posts/en/2016-12-21-Climatescope-in-the-media-LAC.md

 ---
 postId: Climatescope-in-the-media-LAC
-title: CLIMATESCOPE IN THE MEDIA - LATIN AMERICA HIGHLIGHTS
+title: Climatescope in the media - Latin America highlights

-description: CLIMATESCOPE IN THE MEDIA - LATIN AMERICA HIGHLIGHTS
+description: Climatescope in the media - Latin America highlights
 ---
 ## CLIMATESCOPE IN THE MEDIA - LATIN AMERICA HIGHLIGHTS